muarshad01/LLM/Notes/lecture05_notes.md

-Introduction and recap
-0:00
-[Music]
-0:05
+## Generative Pre-trained Transformer (GPT)

+we are going to see how the
+0:23
-hello everyone welcome to this lecture in the build large language models from 0:10 scratch Series this is the lecture five and today we are going to look in detail 0:17 at GPT or generative pre-trained Transformer we are going to see how the 0:23 versions of GPT evolved how the different papers on GPT evolved what's 0:29
+versions of GPT evolved how the different papers on GPT evolved what's 0:29